Kitware/CMake/Help/command/load_command.rst

 The given locations are searched for a library whose name is cmCOMMAND_NAME.
 If found, it is loaded as a module and the command is added to the set of available CMake commands.
-Usually, TRY_COMPILE is used before this command to compile the module.
+Usually, :command:`try_compile` is used before this command to compile the module.
 If the command is successfully loaded a variable named

 ::